Azumaya algebras and canonical components: Representation and character varieties

 \item If $\mu$ is a meridian of $K$, then $\rho(\mu)$ has an eigenvalue $z$ for which $z^2$ is a root of $\Delta_K(t)$.

 \end{enumerate} \end{prop}

-In fact all one needs for Proposition \ref{CCGLS}(1) to hold is that $C$ contains the character of an irreducible representation.
-The key point is that if $t:R(K)\rightarrow X(K)$ is the map from \S \ref{sec:BasicX}, and if $\chi$ is the character of an irreducible representation, then $t^{-1}(\chi)$ is $3$-dimensional.
+In fact all one needs for Proposition \ref{CCGLS}(1) to hold is for $\mathfrak{C}$ to contain the character of an irreducible representation.
+The key point is that if $t:R(K)\rightarrow X(K)$ is the map from the representation variety to the character variety defined in \S \ref{sec:BasicX} and if $\chi$ is the character of an irreducible representation, then $t^{-1}(\chi)$ is $3$-dimensional.
 On the other hand, if $\chi_\rho$ is the character of an abelian representation then $t^{-1}(\chi_\rho)$ is $2$-dimensional.

 To prove part (2) of Proposition \ref{CCGLS}, it is shown in \S 6 of \cite{CCGLS} (following de Rham \cite{deRham}) that if $\mu_1,\ldots ,\mu_n$ is a collection of meridional generators for $\Gamma$, then the non-abelian representation $\rho'$ stated in Proposition \ref{CCGLS} can be described as follows.
-Recall that meridians in the knot group are are all conjugate, and so have the same character values for all representations.
+Recall that meridians in the knot group are are all conjugate, and hence have the same character values for all representations.
 Given this, there exist $w\in \C$ and $t_i\in \C$ for $i=1,\ldots ,n$ so that

 One then shows using the action of $\Gam$ on its commutator subgroup (e.g., see \cite[Ch.\ IV]{Neuwirth}) that $w^2=z$ is a root of $\Delta_K(t)$.

 One consequence of Proposition \ref{CCGLS} is the following, where a \emph{parabolic representation} means a non-trivial representation $\rho:\Gam\rightarrow \SL_2(\C)$ all of whose non-trivial elements are parabolic.
 Note that this is equivalent to the statement that $\rho$ is a non-trivial representation for which $\chi_\rho(\gamma)=\pm 2$ for all $\gamma\in\Gamma$.